 Jacob Bien, Florentina Bunea, and Luo Xiao (2014) Convex Banding of the Covariance Matrix.
 Submitted. [pdf]

 Jacob Bien, Noah Simon, and Robert Tibshirani (2013) Convex Hierarchical Testing of Interactions.
-Submitted. [pdf]
+Accepted in Annals of Applied Statistics. [pdf]

 Jacob Bien and Marten Wegkamp (2013) Discussion of “Correlated variables in regression: clustering and sparse estimation” by Bühlmann et al. Journal of Statistical Planning and Inference.
 143(11), 1859-1862. [pdf]